HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Conclusion

 This paper presents work whose goal is to advance the field of deep generative models.
 Positive applications include generating graph-structured data for scientific discovery and accelerating drug discovery by generating novel molecular structures.
 However, like other generative technologies, our work could potentially be misused to synthesize harmful molecules, counterfeit social interactions, or deceptive network structures.

-Experimental code related to this paper is provided in the Supplementary Material.
 Detailed theoretical derivations are provided in~\cref{app:proof}.
-The complete architecture of HOG-Diff, along with the training objectives and sampling procedures, is described in~\cref{app:detail-HOG-Diff}.
+The complete architecture of HOG-Diff, along with the training and sampling procedures, is described in~\cref{app:detail-HOG-Diff}.
 Details of the datasets, preprocessing steps, and experimental settings are provided in~\cref{app:exp_set}.
 Additional experimental results, ablation studies, and visualizations can be found in~\cref{app:additional-rel}.